Bhaveshanjana/CourseCrate/README.md

 # 📦 CourseCrate

-CourseCrate is a full-featured e-commerce platform for buying and selling online courses.
+CourseCrate is a full-featured, responsive e-commerce platform for buying and selling online courses.
 The platform offers complete authentication, profile management, and role-based dashboards for both **users** and **admins**.

 ---